 At a glance, there’s a lot to like about the benefits package that comes with the Mastercard® Gold Card™.
-In addition to a flashy gold-plated credit card, you’ll get:
+In addition to a flashy gold-plated credit card, you will get …

-Mastercard® Gold Card™ members receive a $200 annual airline credit toward qualified purchases including upgrades and baggage fees
+Mastercard® Gold Card™ members receive a $200 annual airline credit toward qualified purchases, including upgrades and baggage fees

 There’s also a $100 statement credit to offset the application fee for the Global Entry program.
-Global Entry allows expedited arrival into the United States from international destinations, and members can also participate in TSA Pre✓® for faster domestic security screening.
+Global Entry allows expedited arrival into the United States from international destinations, and members can also participate in TSA PreCheck for faster domestic security screening.

 It’s important to do a costs vs. benefits comparison when you’re thinking about applying for a new credit card.
 That’s especially true of a luxury card with a high annual fee.

-You may get the most value out of the card’s 2 percent redemption rate for cash back or airfare.
+You may get the most value out of the card’s 2% redemption rate for cash back or airfare.
 But to recoup the full cost of the annual fee, you’d have to charge nearly $50,000 per year to your card, then redeem all your points from those purchases for cash back or airfare.

 “When considering any premium card, you need to compare the value of the benefits you’ll actually use to the price of the card and to the best alternative card which offers similar perks,” says Gary Leff, the travel expert behind miles and points blog .Travel rewards vs. cash back: How to choose the right card for you